Updated on 04/24/2023

 Effectiveness in Treating ADHD with CBT

 CBT can be an effective ADHD treatment.
-Though a large body of research has been conducted on its efficacy, more work needs to be done.
+Though a large body of research has been conducted on the efficacy of ADHD therapy, more work needs to be done.
 Research done in 2021 determined that further studies about self-regulation would be beneficial.
 They can likely offer additional opportunities for the development of alternative therapies based on an enhanced understanding of ADHD treatment.

-Additionally, there are other forms of treatment including some other types of therapy and lifestyle changes that can add to the success of CBT in treating ADHD.
+Additionally, there are other forms of treatment including some other types of ADHD coaching, therapy and lifestyle changes that can add to the success of CBT in treating ADHD.

 CBT Techniques for ADHD

 As we’ve discussed, living with ADHD can result in difficulty paying attention to the tasks at hand.
 You might find that you’re often fidgety, or unable to remain still.
 You might tend to have trouble controlling your impulses.
 Cognitive behavioral therapy can be an effective tool to help you develop more control over your behaviors.
 At this point, you’re probably wondering: how does this ADHD therapy do that?

 CBT for ADHD typically involves cognitive restructuring, behavioral modification, and skills training.
 Looking closer at each of these therapeutic methods can give you a better idea of how these pieces all come together.